koleopteros/DailyCodingChallenges/README.md

  - Only use documentation, NO stackoverflow nor the likes.

 ## Uploads:
- - Will use KoleosRemote when completing solutions on a Remote Desktop or from public PCs
+ - Will use KoleosRemote when completing solutions on a Remote Desktop or from public PCs.
+   - Tearamissyoucake and Slidyklops are my other aliases
  - For some reason my laptop's git desktop submits it as SlidyKlops (an older account), even though I've changed my credentials...
 Not sure why, but I don't care enough to bother with fixing it.

 ### INCOMPLETE PROBLEMS: